 I typically keep the broken down deer or pig or whatever in the fridge for several days before I freeze it.
 I find this lets the meat relax and results in more tender venison or pork down the road.
 It also gives me time to make burger and sausage, which I’ll get to in the next section.
 But when it’s time to freeze things, there is only one way to go: Vacuum sealing.

 I’ve used both chamber sealers and suction-style sealers.
-If you really want to spring for a serious set-up, the VacMaster VP215 chamber vacuum sealer is the way to go.
-I must admit I don’t own one, as it costs $850.
-But I’ve used it many times, and it rocks.
+If you really want to spring for a serious set-up, a chamber sealer is the way to go.
+I must admit I don’t own one, as good ones cost at least $1000.
+But I’ve used them many times, and it rocks.
 Professional grade, the bags are cheap and the seal is stronger than anything else you can buy.

-A cheaper option that is almost as good is the FoodSaver Gamesaver.
-It’s still $400, but it should last you many years.
-I have the older version of this vacuum sealer and have pounded on it for several years with no complaints.
+A cheaper option that is almost as good is either the Weston 1100 sealer or the FoodSaver Gamesaver.
+They’re still about $400, but should last you many years.
+I have the older version of the FoodSaver vacuum sealer and have pounded on it for several years with no complaints.
 And by “pounding on it” I mean hundreds of game birds and fish, plus a few wild pigs and deer.
 Can you get cheaper vacuum sealers?
 Yep.
 But you get what you pay for.
 Bad seals, overheating motors.
 This is an area you don’t what to be skimpy on.

 As for a freezer, buy a chest freezer.
 Period.
 You’ll need it if you are a deer hunter.
 Chest freezers can be stored out of the way and they will get a lot colder than your kitchen freezer.
 And they’re not terribly expensive.
 I just bought a 7-cubic-foot freezer from Home Depot for $235.